TenneherschelMD/se-day-2-git-and-github/README.md

     - When they were made
     - Who made them

-    # Commits matter because:
+    # Commits matter because they:
-    - Helps in tracking changes
+    - Help in tracking changes
-    - Allows you to roll back to previous versions
+    - Allow you to roll back to previous versions
-    - Essential for collaborative version control
+    - Are essential for collaborative version control

     # Steps in making the first commit to a GitHub repository:
     1. git init